J-Newell0/TOP_Calculator/readme.txt

-The goal of this project is to make a Vaporwave inspired cacluator based on the requirements from The Odin Project.
+The goal of this project is to make a  cacluator based on the requirements from The Odin Project.

 When completed, this webpage should be able to do the following: